 Your team at home is equally important.
 This includes friends and family members who run errands or take care of last-minute tasks.
 As you get closer to your due date, it’s a good idea to make a plan for who will take care of other children or pets when you go into labor.
 Many people go through the early stages of labor at home, so you might want people to be with you at that time.

-Your hospital’s visitor policies
+Check out your hospital’s visitor policies

-Many healthcare centers have changed their visitor policies.
 Before you leave for the hospital, it’s a good idea to check to see how many people you can bring with you.